NVIDIA/DeepLearningExamples/TensorFlow/Classification/RN50v1.5/README.md

     * FP16
         `mpiexec --allow-run-as-root --bind-to socket -np <num_gpus> python ./main.py --batch_size=256 --use_tf_amp --data_dir=<path to imagenet> --results_dir=<path to results>`

+### Quantization Aware Training
+Quantization Aware training (QAT) simulates quantization during training by quantizing weights and activation layers.
+This will help reduce the loss in accuracy when we convert the network trained in FP32 to INT8 for faster inference.
+QAT introduces additional nodes in the graph which will be used to learn the dynamic ranges of weights and activation layers.
+Tensorflow provides a <a href="https://www.tensorflow.org/versions/r1.14/api_docs/python/tf/contrib/quantize">quantization tool</a> which automatically adds these nodes in-place.
+Typical workflow for training QAT networks is to train a model until convergence and then finetune with the quantization layers.
+It is recommended that QAT is performed on a single GPU.

+* For 1 GPU
+    ` sh scripts/RN50_QAT_1GPU.sh <path to pre-trained ckpt dir> <path to dataset directory> <result_directory>`

+For QAT network, we use <a href="https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/quantization/quantize_and_dequantize">tf.quantization.quantize_and_dequantize operation</a>.
+These operations are automatically added at weights and activation layers in the RN50 by using `tf.contrib.quantize.experimental_create_training_graph` utility.
+Support for using `tf.quantization.quantize_and_dequantize` operations for  `tf.contrib.quantize.experimental_create_training_graph has been added in <a href="https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow">TensorFlow 19.20-py3 NGC container</a> which is required for this task.

+* Post process checkpoint
+  `post_process_ckpt.py` is a utility to convert the final classification FC layer into a 1x1 convolution layer using the same weights.
+This is required to ensure TensorRT can parse QAT models successfully.
+  This script should be used after performing QAT to reshape the FC layer weights in the final checkpoint.
+  Arguments:
+     * `--ckpt` : Path to the trained checkpoint of RN50.
+     * `--out` : Name of the new checkpoint file which has the FC layer weights reshaped into 1x1 conv layer weights.

 ### Inference process
 To run inference on single examples on checkpoint with model script, use:

 `python main.py --mode predict --model_dir <path to model> --to_predict <path to image> --results_dir <path to results>`

 To run inference on a SavedModel with dedicated script, use:

 `python scripts/inference/predict.py -m <path to model>  -f <path to image>`

+### Exporting Frozen graphs
+To export frozen graphs (which can be used for inference with <a href="https://developer.nvidia.com/tensorrt">TensorRT</a>), use:

+`python export_frozen_graph.py --checkpoint <path_to_checkpoint> --quantize --symmetric --input_format NHWC --compute_format NHWC --output_file=<output_file_name>`

+Arguments:

+* `--checkpoint` : Optional argument to export the model with checkpoint weights.
+* `--quantize` : Flag to export quantized graphs.
+* `--symmetric` : If quantize mode is enabled, this will use symmetric quantization.
+* `--input_format` : Data format of input tensor (NHWC or NCHW)
+* `--compute_format` : Data format of the operations in the network (NHWC or NCHW)

 ## Performance